WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

       File "webexteamsdk/__init__.py", line 114, in __init__
         raise webexteamsdkException(error_message)
-    webexteamsdkException: You must provide an Spark access token to interact with the Cisco Spark APIs, either via a SPARK_ACCESS_TOKEN environment variable or via the access_token argument.
+    webexteamsdkException: You must provide an Spark access token to interact with the Webex Teams APIs, either via a SPARK_ACCESS_TOKEN environment variable or via the access_token argument.

 Use the ``access_token`` argument to manually provide your access token, when